CSC2-PyHive/scapy-packet-sniffer/README.md

 `packet_callback(packet)`: This function is called for each captured packet.
 It prints a summary of the packet using `packet.summary()`.
 `sniff(prn=packet_callback, count=10)`: Starts capturing packets on all interfaces.
 The captured packets are passed to the `packet_callback` function.
 The `count` argument limits the number of captured packets to 10 (remove it for continuous capture).

-###Contributing
+### Contributing
 Feel free to contribute to this project by:

--Reporting any bugs or issues you encounter.
+- Reporting any bugs or issues you encounter.
--Suggesting improvements or additional features.
+- Suggesting improvements or additional features.
--Forking the repository and creating pull requests with your modifications.
+- Forking the repository and creating pull requests with your modifications.